quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

     --emulator, -e   (optional) Emulator name
                         Examples: iPhone-7, iPhone-X
                         iPhone-X,com.apple.CoreSimulator.SimRuntime.iOS-12-2
+    --ide, -i        Open IDE (Android Studio / XCode) instead of letting Cordova booting up the emulator, in which case the "--emulator" param will have no effect

+    --devtools, -d   Open remote Vue Devtools

+    Only for Capacitor mode:
+    --target, -T     (required) App target
+                        [android|ios]
 ```

 The Quasar development server allows you to develop your App by compiling and maintaining code in-memory.
 A web server will serve your App while offering hot-reload out of the box.
 Running in-memory offers faster rebuilds when you change your code.